Missouri

 Surgical Treatment:

-- This is significantly lower than the national rate of 20.8% and puts Missouri in the below average tier.
+- This is significantly lower than the national rate of 20.7%, placing Missouri in the below average tier.

-- Over the last five years, the percent of cases undergoing surgery in Missouri did not change significantly.
+- Over the last five years, the percent of cases undergoing surgery did not change significantly.

-- This is significantly lower than the national rate of 20.6% and puts Missouri in the top tier.
+- This is significantly lower than the national rate of 21.0%, placing Missouri in the above average tier.

-- Over the last five years, the percent of cases receiving no treatment in Missouri did not change signficantly.
+- Over the last five years, the percent of cases receiving no treatment did not change significantly.

 Screening